hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Where does that put construction syntax?

 [17:28:49](#7WeI8jZTd6KngxtPst3Q-ytnOs2YPwDs4LRELH-g3iI) <hiiamboris (NOT THIS ONE)>:
-We don't have construction syntax Ì†ΩÌ∏â
+We don't have construction syntax üòâ

 [17:30:15](#BXrGt3HY123Jx-KPHYpFbLSRzNIQpASuJaJTGRYnSSo) <greggirwin (Gregg Irwin)>:
 We do (arguably) for a few values, and I think it's still worth considering in general.